The effect of priors on Learning with Restricted Boltzmann Machines: The Teacher-Student framework

-and provided to the student.
 The student is trained over $\bm{\mathcal{S}}$ to recover its structure, i.e. the teacher patterns.
 In this process the student patterns $\bxi$ are optimized.
 In a Bayesian framework, they are sampled from the posterior distribution

 with partition function

 In general, the student is unaware of the properties of the T-RBM, therefore we assume $\hat{\beta} \neq \beta$, $P(\bxip)\neq P(\bxi)$, $P(\bm{\hat{\tau}})\neq P(\bm{\tau})$.
 Without the term $z^{-M}(\bxi)$, the posterior distribution (\ref{eq:post_prob}) would correspond to $P$ independent generalized Hopfield models, one for each student pattern $\bxi^\mu$, where the examples $\{\bm{s}^a\}_{a=1}^M$ act as dual patterns \cite{barra2017phase, decelle2021inverse, alemanno2023hopfield,theriault2024dense}.
 In \cite{theriault2024modelling} it is shown that, for teacher patterns that are uncorrelated, the interaction term $z(\bxi)^{-M}$ has the only effect of enforcing orthogonality between student patterns.
 Furthermore, the learning performance of a S-RBM with $P$ hidden units learning $P$ teacher patterns is equivalent to that of $P$ separate S-RBM with a single hidden unit, each learning one pattern.
 For this reason, in the rest of the paper we assume $P=1$, see Fig. \ref{fig: TS image}.